DarkShadow-hash/darkshadow-hash.github.io/README.md

 #### How was Use case 1 solved?

 We are trying to generate a dataset entirely from the constraints the user enters.

 To do this, we chose to use Faker, which is a python library used to generate fake or synthetic data, typically for testing, development, or other purposes where real data is not necessary or available.
 Faker can produce random personal data (ex: names) which is exactly what the user needs in case 1.

 #### How was Use case 2 solved?

 Our goal in this part of the project was for our generative AI to generate synthetic datasets with the same distributions and correlations as those in a dataset uploaded by the user.

 In order to reach this goal, after a lot of research, we decided to use CTGAN (Conditional Generative Adversarial Network) which is a machine learning model designed specifically for generating synthetic data that mirrors the distribution of real-world datasets.
 It is particularly useful when dealing with tabular data that may contain categorical and continuous features, which is a challenge for traditional GAN (Generative Adversarial Network) models.
 Moreover, CTGAN ensures that the generated data maintains the original distribution and relationships present in the real dataset.

 #### How was Use case 3 solved?

 The third scenario consists of the user uploading a dataset.
-A synthetic dataset is generated based on the provided data while applying the user's constraints to the specified columns.
+Then, a synthetic dataset is generated based on the provided data while applying the user's constraints to the specified columns.

 This results in some columns having the same distributions as the original columns and some other columns having very different distributions if we compare them with the corresponding original columns.
 For instance, if we set a constraint for the column “age” (let’s say we want people from 20 to 30 years old) and that in the dataset the age range goes from 15 to 70 years old, when the graphs will be plotted, the distributions will be very different for the column “age”.

 ______________________________________________________________________________________
 ### Results obtained